ccdmb/predector/docs/faq.md

 We'll update these as we find new issues and get feedback.
 Please raise an issue on GitHub or email us if you have an issue not covered here.

-## What do predector "effector scores" actually mean?
+## What do Predector "effector scores" actually mean?

 It's best to think of the learning to rank scores (and the manually designed ranking scores) as arbitrary numbers that attempt to make effectors appear near the top of a sorted list.
 The scores will not be consistent between different versions of the model, so please be careful if you're trying to compare scores.
 Similarly, like with EffectorP the scores should not be treated as a 'likelihood'.
-Although the you can generally say that proteins with higher scores will be more like known effectors, the difference in "effector-ness" between 0 and 1 is not necessarily the same as it is between 1 and 2 (and so on).
+Although you can generally say that proteins with higher scores will be more like known effectors, the difference in "effector-ness" between 0 and 1 is not necessarily the same as it is between 1 and 2 (and so on).

 In the paper for version 1 we present some comparisons with EffectorP classification using a score threshold of 0, but this is not how we suggest you use these scores and the threshold may not be applicable in the future if we change how the model is trained.
 In general, it's best to look at some additional evidence (e.g. homologues, expression, or presence-absence) and manually evaluate candidates in descending order of score (i.e. using Predector as a decision support system) until you have enough to work with.